chao-chan/SkidCheck-2.0-Edit/README.md

 === SkidCheck - 2.0 ===
 --By HeX

-This addon checks the HAC database (sv_SkidList.lua, over ~18,000 cheaters) and lets everyone in the server know if any are on the current game.
+This addon checks the HAC database (sv_SkidList.lua, over ~39,471 cheaters) and lets everyone in the server know if any are on the current game.
 This can not *detect* cheaters, nor can it punish anyone it finds.
 It only does a warning message.

 How to use:
-Runs when players spawn.
-Nothing is needed to configure or set up.
+Nothing is needed to configure or set up (Unless you want to).
+Default is to prevent connection to the server if the player is on the DB.

 Commands:
 sk            --Does a re-check of everyone in game, does the sound and message.

 CVars:
 sk_kick  1/0  --Prevent players who are in the DB from joining.
-ON by default sk_omit 0/1  --Don't send the SK message to the cheater in question.
-OFF by default
+ON by default

+sk_omit  0/1  --Don't send the SK message to the cheater in question.
+OFF by default, useless if sk_kick or sk_admin is 1

+sk_admin 0/1  --Only send SK messages to admins.
+OFF by default, useless if sk_kick or sk_omit is 1

 Logs (in the /data folder):
 sk_encounters.txt    --Logs every cheater that spawns